By Steven Weisbart, Chief Economist

 Price trends for items that more directly affect property/casualty (P/C) insurance claims do not necessarily follow broad-based price indexes.
-Prices for items such as intensive healthcare affect claims under third-party coverages such as workers compensation and bodily injury liability, as well as first-party coverages like Personal Injury Protection (PIP) and med pay and, obviously, medical expense insurance.
-For many years these price increases have far outpaced both headline inflation and the overall price index for medical care.
-Seasonally adjusted on a year-over-year basis, in April 2017 prices for inpatient hospital care rose by 4.6 percent.
-Seasonally adjusted prices for outpatient hospital services rose by 6.0 percent in April 2017 over April 2016.
-Price changes for prescription drugs have been moderate lately.
-In the last six months they fell three times—in November 2016 (-0.5 percent vs. October), February 2017 (-0.2 percent vs. January), and in April (-0.9 percent vs. March, which was flat vs. February); April 2017 saw a 3.1 percent year-over-year rise.
+Prices for items such as intensive healthcare affect claims under third-party coverages such as workers compensation and bodily injury liability, as well as first-party coverages like Personal Injury Protection (PIP), med pay and obviously, medical expense insurance.
+For many years these price increases have outpaced headline inflation, and this is still true today.
+In April 2018, seasonally adjusted on a year-over-year basis, prices for inpatient hospital care rose by 4.0 percent.
+Seasonally adjusted prices for outpatient hospital services also rose by 4.0 percent in April 2018 over March 2017.
+Price increases for prescription drugs have been moderate lately, rising by 2.7 percent in April 2018 over April 2017—slightly above the core CPI and the core PCE deflator.

 Price increases relating to auto insurance property claims have been quite moderate recently.
-Prices for motor vehicle parts and equipment, which affect not only comprehensive and collision claims, but property damage liability as well, dropped by 0.5 percent in April 2017 vs. April 2016.
-These prices fell in most months since August 2012, although oddly the December 2016 change from November 2016 was +0.6 percent—the largest one-month rise in five years.
-Current prices for motor vehicle parts and equipment are about even with prices in May 2011.
-Prices for motor vehicle repair rose by 1.8 percent for the 12 months ended April 2017, thanks primarily to a one-month jump of 0.7 percent in November 2016 over October 2016.
-Prices for motor vehicle body work rose by 2.9 percent year-over-year (not seasonally adjusted).
-The BLS survey of consumer prices for motor vehicle insurance in April 2017 rose by 6.7 percent year-over-year.
-The reported year-over-year increase in the price of motor vehicle insurance will likely drop in the next two months as the monthly increases in April and May 2016, which were nearly 1 percent each month, drop off the year-over-year calculation.
-Of course, there are many factors in these increases other than auto repair costs—such as the continuing drop in insurers’ investment income, and continuing above-CPI growth in the prices for intensive medical care, and an unusual upturn in the collision rate, which is related to the increase in the number of people employed (and adding cars to rush hour)—likely are affecting these increases.
+Prices for motor vehicle parts and equipment, which affect not only comprehensive and collision claims, but property damage liability as well, fell by 0.7 percent in April 2018 vs. April 2017.
+Parts and equipment prices have been flat or falling consistently since 2013 and are now about the level reached in May 2011.
+Prices for motor vehicle repair rose by just 0.1 percent for the 12 months ended April 2018.
+Prices for motor vehicle bodywork rose by 2.4 percent year-over-year (not seasonally adjusted).
+The BLS survey of consumer prices for motor vehicle insurance in April 2018 rose by 9.0 percent year-over-year.
+Of course, many factors other than prices for auto repair—such as the continuing drop in insurers’ investment income, continuing above-CPI growth in the prices for intensive medical care and an unusual upturn in the collision rate (which is related to the increase in the number of people employed and adding cars to rush hour)—likely are affecting these increases.

 Please click on the file name below to view the article in PDF format.
 You will need Adobe Acrobat Reader to view the file.